HijabQaiser-code/C-Work/README.md

 - Enter custom lower and upper limits for the range.
 - Outputs a list of all prime numbers and composite numbers separately.
 - Displays the total count of prime and composite numbers.

+# Leniar.cpp
+This C++ program generates and displays multiples of a user-defined number.
+The program allows the user to input a number, and it generates the first 10 multiples of that number.
+It also allows the user to search for a specific multiple in the list of generated multiples.
+Input a number for which multiples will be generated.
+- Stores the first 10 multiples of the given number.
+- Allows the user to search for a specific multiple in the list.
+- Displays whether the searched multiple is found and its position, or if it is not a multiple.